Due: Wednesday, Oct 31 at 11:59pm via Turnin

 (define-struct baseball-score (runs1 runs2 total-innings))

-Extend your class hierarchy to also support baseball and tennis scores.
+Extend your current definitions to also support baseball scores.

 The rules within a sport often imply that real scores satisfy certain constraints.
 For example, baseball games require at least 9 innings and may not end in a tie.
 The type of a baseball score (three numbers) isn’t rich enough to capture these constraints.
 We therefore want to write a function to check that scores are valid (by the rules of the corresponding sport).